City Guide to Krakow, Poland: Part 1 | Must See Attractions

 Memorial and Museum Auschwitz-Birkenau (Państwowe Muzeum Auschwitz-Birkenau w Oświęcimiu)

-The Auschwitz-Birkenau concentration camp, memorial, and museum isn’t located in Krakow, but was a main reason for our visit.
+The Auschwitz-Birkenau concentration camp, memorial, and museum isn’t located in Krakow, but it was a large reason for our visit to the area.
 It’s about an hour and a half drive from Krakow but worth the visit for its historical significance and for a time of reflection.

 And, we don't want to leave you without sharing just a few more of our favorite photos!
 We hope you enjoy them!